Observations in TNG: "The Nth Degree"

 The USS Enterprise-D is dwarfed by the Argus Array.
 The shot in HD.

-In addition to mentions of real-life subatomic particles like mesons and pions and autehtic formulae such as prominently the three-dimensional Schrödinger equation, Albert Einstein's blackboard again contains in-jokes.
+In addition to mentions of real-life subatomic particles like mesons and pions and authentic formulae such as prominently the three-dimensional Schrödinger equation, Albert Einstein's blackboard again contains in-jokes.
 Uru + Se + I = Ya + Ts + Ur + A is a reference to the manga and anime of the same name.
 Blackboards seen in "Elementary, Dear Data" and "Brothers" contained similar in-jokes.

-"Elementary Dear Data" HD
+"Elementary, Dear Data"

 A better look at Einstein and his equations in HD.

-"Brothers" HD
+"Brothers"

 The last new shot of the Argus Array shows the USS Enterprise-D facing the station.
 The impressive shot in HD.

 This shot of Barclay entering the holodeck is very blurry because the technique of pan and scan was used here.
-The shot is blurry in the remastered episode just as well.

 All components of the preliminary configuration of Barclay's work station have been seen before.
 The chair was earlier seen as K'mpec's chair in "Reunion" and also appeared as the Cardassian captain's chair in "The Wounded".